Florida Defensive Driving Course

 After completing a Florida defensive driving class, you will receive credit with your course provider.
 You proof of completion must be transmitted electronically from your course provider to the FL Department of Highway Safety and Motor Vehicles.
 Paper certificates are not accepted by the department.

-Does a Florida defensive driving school course remove a ticket?
+Does a Florida defensive driving school course remove a ticket or reduce points?

 Yes, a Florida defensive driving course may remove a recent traffic violation you have been convicted of from your driving record within 30 days of your traffic citation.